Festive throwback! The 1990s brought Us Beanie Babies, AOL Instant Messenger, Crystal Pepsi, Clueless — and some of the catchiest holiday songs ever.

 3. Backstreet Boys’ “Christmas Time” (1997)

-Not to be confused with the Backstreet Boys’ 2012 “It’s Christmas Time Again,” the 1997 song “Christmas Time” was first released on the Christmas edition of their “Quit Playing Games (With My Heart)” single… back when there were singles!
+Not to be confused with the Backstreet Boys’ 2012 “It’s Christmas Time Again,” the 1997 song “Christmas Time” was first released on the holiday edition of their “Quit Playing Games (With My Heart)” single.

 4. Hanson’s “Everybody Knows The Claus” (1997)

-Just six months after Hanson’s debut Middle of Nowhere, the brothers released a Christmas album, Snowed In, which included a handful of original tunes — include the almost-as-catch-as-MMMBop “Everybody Knows the Claus.”
+Just six months after Hanson’s debut Middle of Nowhere, the brothers released a Christmas album, Snowed In, which included a handful of original tunes — most notably the catchy track “Everybody Knows the Claus.”

 5. 98 Degrees’ “This Gift” (1999)